Application, Admission, and Registration Policies

 - Undergraduate students who complete a graduate course are not guaranteed admission to a graduate program.

-On admission to a graduate program at the University of Manitoba, application may be made to the Faculty of Graduate Studies to apply any previously completed graduate courses toward meeting program requirements, subject to the restrictions listed below.
+On admission to a graduate program at the University of Manitoba, students may submit a formal request to the Faculty of Graduate Studies to apply any previously completed graduate courses toward their graduate program requirements, subject to the restrictions listed below.

-- No more than 50% of the coursework required in a graduate program may be imported.
+- No more than 50% of the coursework required in a graduate program may be imported from credit hours completed during an undergraduate program.

 - Only courses in which a C+ grade or higher, or the minimum grade required by the program to which the course would be applied, are eligible to be considered towards meeting the requirements of any graduate program.